 In 2009, he became the first leg amputee (single or double) to break the three hour mark for a marathon, a world record he has now lowered to 2 hours, 42.54 minutes.
 He also broke the half marathon world record with an incredible run of 1 hour, 14.14 minutes.

 Richard won Gold in the London 2012 Paralympic Games in the T42 200m, he was second last after the first 100m, but then surged through the field to become the Paralympic Champion with an incredible burst of speed.

-Following gold medals at the IPC World Championships and Anniversary Games (200m T42), Richard has recently completed the challenge of a lifetime – running 40 marathons in 40 days, from John O’Groats to Land’s End.
+Richard’s aspirations are far bigger than just winning races.
+He wants to make a difference.
+To prove that even though he has a disability, he has overcome barriers that have been put in front of him.
+Following gold medals at the IPC World Championships and Anniversary Games (200m T42), Richard completed the challenge of a lifetime – running 40 marathons in 40 days, from John O’Groats to Land’s End.
 He ran a total of 977 miles for his two chosen charities, Scope and Sarcoma UK.

-2010 Chicago Marathon 2:42:52 (World Record)
+- 2010 Chicago Marathon 2:42:52 (World Record)

-2010 Reading Half Marathon 1:14:59 (World Record)
+- 2010 Reading Half Marathon 1:14:59 (World Record)

-2011 Paralympic World Cup Gold and World Record 400m (T42) 57.06 seconds
+- 2011 Paralympic World Cup Gold and World Record 400m (T42) 57.06 seconds

-2012 Paralympic Games Gold and World Record 200m (T42) 24.38 seconds
+- 2012 London Paralympic Games Gold and World Record 200m (T42) 24.38 seconds

-2013 IPC World Championships Gold 200m (T42)
+- 2013 IPC World Championships Gold 200m (T42)

-2013 Anniversary Games London Gold 200m (T42)
+- 2013 Anniversary Games London Gold 200m (T42)

-2013 Ran Britain (John O’Groats to Lands End, 977 miles) for charities (Sarcoma UK and Scope)
+- 2013 Ran Britain (John O’Groats to Lands End, 977 miles) for charities (Sarcoma UK and Scope)